DeSantis’ Plan to Reconstruct Higher Education in Florida, Explained

 His plan includes giving boards of trustees and university presidents the power to call a post-tenure review of professors at any time.
 Tenure is largely considered by faculty to be a way to protect academic freedom by ensuring they can pursue research without fear of retaliation.

-The governor's vision came to life in a recent bill that has the potential to erase any diversity, equity, and inclusion programs at state institutions.
+The governor’s vision came to life in a recently signed bill that will erase any diversity, equity, and inclusion programs at state institutions.
 It would also scratch gender- or race-related majors and minors from the curriculum.

-The bill would slash funding or support for programs or campus activities that "espouse diversity, equity, and inclusion or critical race theory."
+The bill will slash funding or support for programs or campus activities that espouse diversity, equity, and inclusion or critical race theory.

 What's DeSantis' Endgame?